sxaxmz/handle_scanned_pdf/README.md

 # handle_scanned_pdf
 A wrapper on top of python-OCR tools such as pytesseract and easyocr, to recognize and extract text embedded in images.
+The first open-source wrapper package that converts scanned PDF files to searchable PDF files (end-to-end) facilitates using EasyrOCR and tesseract OCR.

 Source code can be accessed here [sxaxmz/handdle_scanned_pdf](https://github.com/sxaxmz/handle_scanned_pdf)